New OCR review makes case for curriculum and exams reform

 Our review addresses the curriculum and assessment challenges at Key Stages 3 and 4 – the five years from the age of 11 to 16 which are the core of our secondary school system, focusing on four main areas:

-• Reducing the assessment burden
+• Rebalance assessment

 • Digital assessment and learning